Ocean Mover's Distance: Using Optimal Transport for Analyzing Oceanographic Data: Material and Methods

 where $d_{i,j}$ is the \textit{base distance} between cell $i$ in $P$ and cell $j$ in $Q$.
 The optimization variable $f_{i,j}$ describes the amount of probability mass being transported from $i$ to $j$.
 The constraints encode that no mass is created or destroyed and that the net effect of the transport is to take $P$ to $Q$.
 The objective function is a weighted sum of squared distances (the square used in this paper makes this the "2-Wasserstein" distance), where the weights are given by the amount of probability mass being transported across all pairs of cells, $i$ and $j$.
 The optimum $\hat f$ is the optimal transport between $P$ and $Q$, and the Wasserstein distance is defined to be the square root of the optimal value of this optimization problem: $\mathrm{W_2}(P,Q)=\left(\sum_{i=1}^m \sum_{j=1}^n \hat f_{i,j} d_{i,j}^2\right)^{1/2}$.

 Throughout, we use the \texttt{transport} R package \cite{transport-r-package}, which implements the algorithm in \cite{bonneel-omd-algorithm} in which each discrete probability distribution first undergoes a multiscale transformation and is decomposed into a weighted sum of Gaussian bases; then the optimal transport problem is solved using a network simplex algorithm.
 This has $O(nm)$ computational complexity.
 Solving the optimal transport problem with a full dense $d_{i,j}$ (base distance matrix as in equation \eqref{eq:emd-definition}) is prohibitively slow at moderate problem sizes like $n=m=10,000$.
 One interesting and straightforward future improvement is to reduce the number of transports needed by setting $d_{i,j}=\infty$ if $|i-j|>c$ for some threshold $c$.
 Generally, there is a large literature on algorithms to calculate optimal transport, of which we cite only a recent few.
 Among popular cutting-edge algorithms are fast approximations in the Fourier space \cite{fourier-emd} and in the wavelet space \cite{wavelet-emd}.
 Also popular is entropic regularization \cite{sinkhorn-emd}, which is known as Sinkhorn distance.
 The most analogous pre-existing application of Wasserstein distance is to digital image data, and has gained popularity in recent years in the neural network literature \cite{image-application-emd}.

-A distinctive feature of ocean applications (as opposed to, for example, digital image applications), is that the base distance $d_{i,j}$ that mass travels cannot be taken to be Euclidean distance, especially when the coordinates of the cells $i$ and $j$ are far apart.
+A distinctive feature of ocean applications (as opposed to, for example, digital image applications), is that the base distance $d_{i,j}$ cannot be taken to be Euclidean distance, especially when the coordinates of the cells $i$ and $j$ are far apart.
 Instead, we take the base distance to be the \textit{great circle} distance between the (longitude, latitude) coordinates, which we compute using the \texttt{geodist} package in R \cite{geodist-R}.
+Our work also offers fully reproducible code, via an \texttt{R} package named \texttt{omd} (\url{https://github.com/sangwon-hyun/omd}), which could be used for other ocean studies.